 - ceilings and walls

 So sound travels in various ways but a common way sound escapes a room is under the door.

 If you’ve got a huge crack underneath the door or you can see light coming from the other side of the door, you could have a fantastic soundproof setup but the sound would still slide right under the door!

-For almost no money at all, you can get adhesive (or nail in) strips that go on the bottom of doors and sweep across the floor, blocking most sound from escaping that way.
+For almost no money at all, you can get adhesive (or nail in) door sweep or strips that go on the bottom of doors.
+These products sweep across the floor, blocking noise from entering or escaping .
 A very easy and cheap soundproofing fix that can make a huge difference!

 3: Fill the cracks with caulk or soundproofing sealant

 As we’ve just said, sound can escape from the tiniest cracks and spaces.
-For less than $30 you can get a huge tube of acoustic sealant which is great for sealing up cracks and holes in the corners of rooms and edges of walls etc. You can find soundproof caulk like this:
+For less than $30 you can get a huge tube of acoustic sealant which is great for sealing up cracks and holes in the corners of rooms and edges of walls etc. You can try this acoustical caulk below:

-This makes a big difference when you seal the entire room, especially if your room has lots of wooden edges and cracks where sound could escape.
-It also helps to seal up the cracks around the door frame (if there are any there) as sound can travel through those as well.
+This makes a big difference in noise reduction when you seal the entire room, especially if your room has lots of wooden edges and cracks where sound could escape.
+Acoustic caulk also helps to seal up the cracks around door frames (if there are any there) as sound can travel through those as well.

 4: Fixing all the sound leaks